 Managers who understand the impact of these forces on their firms will gain a competitive advantage through their ability to improve strategic planning on multiple dimensions, including: managing during the economic business cycle; outsourcing to foreign countries; entering new geographic markets; developing government and stakeholder relations.

-BEPP faculty conduct research at the nexus of managerial economics, political economy and business strategy.
-Areas of research focus include regulation, energy and environment, political and regulatory risk, stakeholder management, non-market strategy and international business.
-Faculty research is regularly published in the top management, economics and political science journals, including the Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, American Journal of Political Science, Harvard Business Review, Journal of International Business Studies, Journal of Law, Economics and Organization and Strategic Management Journal.
+BEPP faculty conduct research at the nexus of firm strategy, public policy, and managerial economics.
+Areas of research focus include regulation, non-market strategy, energy and environmental issues, innovation and industrial evolution, and emerging economies.
+Much of BEPP's research is focused on understanding (both directly and indirectly) how firms can gain a competitive advantage in the context of important political, social, and economic factors.
+Faculty research is regularly published in top strategy and economics journals, including the Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, American Economic Journal, Canadian Journal of Economics, Harvard Business Review, Journal of Law, Economics and Organization, Management Science, Organization Science, Review of Economics and Statistics, and Strategic Management Journal.

 We teach Ivey undergraduate and MBA students as well as executives.
 Our core and elective courses prepare students to be more effective managers by providing them with an understanding of the external political, social, economic and technological environments within which firms operate.
 We train students to think strategically by using economic tools to analyze problems in business and public policy.
 We also provide a foundation for achieving an improved understanding of the relationship between government and industry, which is critical in an environment in which the public sector influences virtually all private sector transactions.
 With this training in hand, Ivey graduates are well prepared for success in their future careers.